-- 6.11.6 In terms of flood defence, the existing tidal defence will maintain the current standard of protection with crest levels for embankments and tidal doors set to equal existing defence levels during the period of construction. - 6.11.7 Measures will be implemented to ensure that the risk of flooding is not increased during construction.
+- 6.11.6 Specific measures to avoid bentonite breakout will be specified in the method statements the relevant works.
+General site management principles will include checking sealed areas checking for breakout.
+If detected, works in the immediate vicinity will be stopped and the spill contained and removed. - 6.11.7 In terms of flood defence, the existing tidal defence will maintain the current standard of protection with crest levels for embankments and tidal doors set to equal existing defence levels during the period of construction. - 6.11.8 Measures will be implemented to ensure that the risk of flooding is not increased during construction.
 Temporary construction compound(s) will be constructed using permeable material underlain by a permeable geotextile membrane, Surface water runoff will be intercepted via a temporary drainage system.
-The system will manage surface runoff from the construction compound in terms of both flow rate and water quality in accordance with local policies. - 6.11.8 In terms of the gas pipeline and underground cable crossings, all major watercourses will be crossed using trenchless techniques.
+The system will manage surface runoff from the construction compound in terms of both flow rate and water quality in accordance with local policies. - 6.11.9 In terms of the gas pipeline and underground cable crossings, all major watercourses will be crossed using trenchless techniques.
 Access roads and temporary crossings required for vehicular access during construction will provide culverts to maintain existing ditch flows.
 A method statement for the proposed crossing methodologies will be developed during the detailed design stage.

-Geology, Hydrogeology and Land Contamination 6.12
+6.12 Geology, Hydrogeology and Land Contamination

-To protect the underlying secondary and principal aquifers in terms of groundwater 6.12.1 quality and flow and to mitigate potential adverse effects to human receptors from potential sources of contamination.
+6.12.1 To protect the underlying secondary and principal aquifers in terms of groundwater quality and flow and to mitigate potential adverse effects to human receptors from potential sources of contamination.

-- Good environmental practices will be implemented during the construction phase 6.12.2 based on current legal responsibilities and guidance on good environmental management in: CIRIA C532 Control of Water Pollution from Construction Sites -Guidance for Consultants and Contractors (2001); and CIRIA C648 Control of Water Pollution from Linear Construction Projects (2006). - 6.12.3 Further site investigation will be undertaken post consent and prior to the commencement of the construction phase.
+- 6.12.2 Good environmental practices will be implemented during the construction phase based on current legal responsibilities and guidance on good environmental management in: CIRIA C532 Control of Water Pollution from Construction Sites Guidance for Consultants and Contractors (2001); and CIRIA C648 Control of Water Pollution from Linear Construction Projects (2006). - 6.12.3 Further site investigation will be undertaken post consent and prior to the commencement of the construction phase.
 The scope of the investigation will be based on the findings of Appendix 16.1: Phase 1 Preliminary Risk Assessment and will include ground gas monitoring and groundwater sampling/ monitoring as appropriate.